Where it is…

 Throughout the United Kingdom there are currently 28 designated World Heritage Sites, 23 are designated as cultural, 4 as natural, including the Giant’s Causeway and Causeway Coast WHS and one as mixed.

 In Northern Ireland, as in the rest of the UK, WHS are not statutory designations and their Management Plans have no statutory basis but are instead protected through spatial planning system and different polices within this.

 What Causeway Coast and Glens Heritage Trust provide for the Site….

-The Causeway Coast and Glens Heritage Trust provide a secretariat service for the WHS Steering Group and as such produce the Site’s Management and Action Plan.
+Causeway Coast and Glens Heritage Trust provide a secretariat service for the WHS Steering Group.
 This Steering Group is made up of Site owners, several other organisations and agencies with management responsibilities for, or interests in, the Site.
 The Steering Group has a Terms of Reference which best explains its role.